7 min read

 "Awake?"

-"Don't go outside the castle.
-While I'm gone."
+"Don't leave the castle while I'm gone."

 He's going to fight.